pinnacle-comp/pinnacle/README.md

     A very, VERY WIP Smithay-based wayland compositor
 </div>

+## Features
+- [x] Winit backend
+- [x] Udev backend
+    - This is currently just a copy of Anvil's udev backend.
+- [x] Basic tags
+    - Tags are currently very jank on the udev backend with multiple monitors.
+If you're checking udev out, I suggest unplugging all but one monitor or just using the winit backend until I flesh out the tag system.
+- [ ] Widget system
+- [ ] Layout system
+- [ ] Server-side decorations
+- [ ] The other stuff Awesome has
+- [x] Is very cool :thumbsup:

 ## Info
 ### Why Pinnacle?
 Well, I currently use [Awesome](https://github.com/awesomeWM/awesome).
 And I really like it!
 Unfortunately, Awesome doesn't exist for Wayland ([anymore](http://way-cooler.org/blog/2020/01/09/way-cooler-post-mortem.html)).
 There doesn't seem to be any Wayland compositor out there that has all of the following:
 - Tags for window management
 - Configurable in Lua (or any other programming language for that matter)
 - Has a bunch of batteries included (widget system, systray, etc)

 So, this is my attempt at making an Awesome-esque Wayland compositor.